CONSERVATIVE VOTER GUIDES & RESOURCES

 Deceptive PACs to watch out for:

-Check incoming mailers for small disclaimer info at the bottom of candidate ads.
+Check incoming mailers or handouts at the polls for small disclaimer info at the bottom of the .

-Montgomery County First PAC — Deceptive claim that their precinct chair endorsements are “the CONSERVATIVE candidates in each race.”
+❌ Montgomery County First PAC — Rep. Metcalf is the primary donor.
 Their endorsements are exactly opposite of the highly vetted and/or elected Precinct Chairs endorsed by the Montgomery County Tea Party and Texas Eagle Forum.

-Montgomery Law Enforcement Association — Who paid for this mailing?
+❌ Montgomery Law Enforcement Association — New mailer went out during the 2026 Primary Election.
+Who paid for this mailing?
 We know it wasn’t our local police.

 More deception in Montgomery County: